 Verletta splits her days as the Music Outreach Services Librarian in the Music Library and Instructional Services Librarian in the Suzzallo/Allen Libraries.
 The best part of Verletta's job is working one-on-one with students, connecting them with the information they need whether she meets with them in person or via the chat "ask us" service.
 Verletta holds a B.A. in Music from Saint Olaf College, a M.S. in Library and Information Science from the University of Illinois, and an M.A. in Music performance (clarinet) from the University of Redlands.
 When not in the library, Verletta enjoys baking, playing in the community band, and "training" her two stubborn beagles.

 What I love most about my job as a Librarian is the opportunity to help people uncover new and interesting connections in the vast amount of information that has been, and continues to be generated.
 I have been at the University of Washington Libraries since 2003 as the Head of Digital Initiatives and love the many opportunities I have to work with people from so many diverse backgrounds.
 I have two Art History degrees and one library science degree and thus have quite a large collection of art books at home.
-When I'm not perusing my collection I draw, paint and take my dog for walks on the beach.

 I grew up in the Midwest and have lived in cities up and down the West Coast.
 Moving a lot and trying to understand my new surroundings helped stimulate me to scrutinize and explore my immediate environments.
 Art, Architecture and history became passions of mine.
 I collect industrial design objects of all kinds, and have haunted thrift stores and flea markets for furniture and "smalls" since the late 1980s.
 I've served as the Head of UW's Built Environments Library since 2004, and have had a great experience working with the College's four departments.
 Prior to arriving in Seattle, I worked in the library systems at Stanford University, the University of Michigan and UCLA.
 Prior to library work, I obtained M.A. and Ph.D. degrees in Art History from Stanford and an M.L.I.S. from Michigan and an undergraduate diploma in art history/political science from the University of Rochester.
 Toiling as a university student for a long time has made me aware of the problems and pleasures of doing research; it's my goal to pass some of this experience on to others.